SUMMARY OF ANIMAL-RELATED LEGISLATION

 Authorizes licensed veterinary technicians to administer the rabies vaccine to animals under direct

 supervision of a licensed veterinarian.
-“Direct supervision” means that the attending veterinarian is on the
+“Direct supervision” means that the attending veterinarian is onsite

 GA Pet Coalition: SUPPORT